FAQ

 Autistry Studios

-CLE: College Living Experience in Monterey and Denver
+CLE: College Living Experience

-Graduation to less restrictive high school settings with typically developing peers, and diploma receipts.
+Graduation to less restrictive school settings

-What transportation options are available?
+• Are transportation options available?

 Oak Hill School students currently range in chronological age from 6 to 22.
 Within that age range, students generally fall into mild to severe categories, including students considered high-functioning ASD.
+An Oak Hill student must be able to toilet independently or with minimal assistance

 These would be disorders considered to be neurodevelopmental in origin or to have neurodevelopmental consequences when they occur in infancy and childhood, and include autism and autism spectrum disorders, traumatic brain injury, and communication, speech and language disorders.